-- A Live Stream Format: a session that is broadcast to attendees in real time, or an interactive breakout room with live two-way engagement
+- A Live Format: a live stream session that is broadcast to attendees in real time, or an interactive breakout room with live two-way engagement

 - A Simulive Format: a one-time broadcast of a pre-recorded session, often with real time attendee engagement such as live chat

 It’s crucial to think strategically about which parts of your online event should be live.
-And it will vary from session type to session type.
+And it will vary depending on what type of virtual conference session is involved.

 It’s also important to consider the ‘face to face’ element.
-We usually take for granted that face-to-face experiences happen in person, but video conferencing means that they can also take place virtually.
+We usually take for granted that face-to-face experiences happen in person, but video conferencing means that F2F meetings can happen virtually — even in groups.
 Virtual meetings with multiple attendees can make for highly engaging, interactive sessions.
 But again, structure is important.

-Finally, virtual event planners also need to think about which session types will work well as on-demand content.
-In this guide, we explain how to choose the best session type for each stage of the attendee journey.
+Finally, virtual event planners also need to think about which session formats will work well as on-demand content.
+In this guide, we explain how to choose the best session format for each stage of the attendee journey.

-Even when you do opt for a simulive format, however, it’s best practice to have a moderator or speaker do a live intro and outro.
+If you do opt for a simulive format, it’s still best practice to have a moderator or speaker do a live intro and outro.
 This helps to capture the excitement of a live stream broadcast and encourage active engagement from everyone tuning in.

 Ideally, your virtual event platform should be flexible enough to accommodate both live stream and simulive formats.
 EventMobi offers virtual event production services to handle all your live stream and video production needs, as well as a self-service live stream production studio for a more budget-friendly option.
 EventMobi’s virtual platform also has a simple user interface for embedding YouTube, Vimeo, and Facebook Live links.
 It can even accommodate custom URLs so you can meet the RTMP requirements of Zoom.

-To help you to choose the best format, we’ve outlined the pros and cons of live streaming vs. pre-recording some of the most common session types.
+To help you to choose the best format, we’ve outlined the pros and cons of live streaming vs. pre-recording some of the most common session formats.